quickapps/docs/en/developers/field-api.rst

 Searching Over Custom Fields
 ============================

-Fieldable Behavior allows you to perform WHERE clauses using any of the fields attached to your table.
-Every attached field has a "machine-name" (a.k.a. field slug), you should use this "machine-name" prefixed with ``:``, for example:
+Same as in EAV API, you to perform WHERE clauses using any of the fields attached to your table.
+Every attached field has a "machine-name" (a.k.a. field slug):

 .. code:: php

     TableRegistry::get('Users')
         ->find()
-        ->where(['Users.:first-name LIKE' => 'John%'])
+        ->where(['Users.first-name LIKE' => 'John%'])
         ->all();

 In this example the ``Users`` table has a custom field attached (first-name), and we